Coventry & North Warwickshire Prostate Cancer Support Group

 • As a general rule, the closer the result is to the guideline for your age, the more regularly you should be tested.

-If your PSA level is increasing significantly between tests you should immediately consult your GP.
+• You should also keep a record of all your results, and if your PSA level is increasing significantly between tests you should immediately consult your GP.

 Men with an increased risk of prostate cancer